Plantago major: Description

 Plantago major is a herbaceous, perennial plant with a rosette of leaves 15–30 cm, exceptionally 70 cm, in diameter.
-Each leaf is oval-shaped, 5–20 cm long and 4–9 cm broad, rarely up to 30 cm long and 17 cm broad, with an acute apex, a smooth margin, and a distinct petiole almost as long as the leaf itself.
-There are five to nine conspicuous veins over the length of the leaf.
-The flowers are small, greenish-brown with purple stamens, produced in a dense spike 5–15 cm long on top of a stem 13–15 cm tall and rarely to 70 cm tall.
+Each leaf is oval-shaped, 3–18 cm long and 2–11 cm broad, rarely up to 30 cm long and 21 cm broad, with an acute apex, a smooth margin, and a distinct petiole almost as long as the leaf itself.
+There are three to seven (rarely nine) conspicuous veins over the length of the leaf.
+The flowers are small, greenish-brown with purple stamens, produced in a dense spike 1–20 cm (rarely to 40 cm) long on top of a stem 2–18 cm (rarely to 70 cm) tall; flowering is from May to October in the Northern Hemisphere.

-Plantain is wind-pollinated and propagates primarily by seeds, which are held on the long, narrow spikes which rise well above the foliage.
+Greater plantain is wind-pollinated and propagates primarily by seeds, which are held on the long, narrow spikes which rise well above the foliage.
 Each plant can produce up to 20,000 seeds, which are very small and oval-shaped, with a bitter taste.